-No, they can’t physically be around.
-BUT your kids CAN engage online when you need a break.
+If they can’t physically be around have kids CAN engage online when you need a break.
 Simply have them read together, or older kids connect through online chess or word games.

 Pick up and delivery services eliminate a TON of stress and time.

 How else are you getting help?
 Share in the comments below!

 Next, check out this video for a few quick tips from me: